John S. Jacobs: Escape and abolitionism

 For a short period in 1849, Jacobs, with the help of his sister Harriet, took over the management of the "Anti-Slavery Office and Reading Room" in Rochester, New York, which was situated in the same building as Douglass's newspaper The North Star.

 In 1850, Congress passed the Fugitive Slave Law which made it easier for slaveholders to force fugitives back into slavery.
 John S. Jacobs was one of the speakers on rallies protesting against that law.

 At the end of that year, he went to California to try his luck as a gold miner.
 Later he went on to Australia together with Harriet's son Joseph, again searching for gold.
 It is not clear, whether his decision to go to California and on to Australia was caused by the Fugitive Slave Law.
-His sister explicitly states that the law did not apply to John S., because he didn't come to the free states as fugitive, but was brought there by his master.
+His sister explicitly states that the law did not apply to John S., because he did not come to the free states as fugitive, but was brought there by his master.
 On the other hand, Garrison wrote many years later on occasion of John Jacobs's funeral, that he stayed on in the North until the Fugitive Slave Law was passed and then left the county "knowing that there was no longer any safety for him on our soil."

 He did not have much success either in California or in Australia, and so went on to England, going to sea from there.
-When his sister went to Great Britain in 1858 and again in 1867/68, the siblings failed to meet, because on both occasions John was at sea – in 1858, he was in the Middle East, ten years later in India.
+When his sister went to Great Britain in 1858 and again in 1867/68, the siblings failed to meet, because on both occasions John was at sea — in 1858, he was in the Middle East, ten years later in India.
 Still, John S. and Harriet Jacobs always kept in touch by mail.